tariqajyusuf/fidesdocs/pages/regulations/gpc/dev_gpc.md

     WorkerNavigator includes GlobalPrivacyControl;
 ```

-    The value of this is `false` if no `Sec-GPC` header field is sent, otherwise the value will be `true`.
+    The value of this is `false` if no `Sec-GPC` header field is sent.
+Otherwise the value will be `true`.

-    From this, checking the users current state is a case of checking GPC via a script such as the example below:
+    From this, checking the users current state is a case of checking GPC via a script as the example below:

 ```json
     if (!navigator.globalPrivacyControl) {